Nucleo-Estudantes-Informatica-ISEP/antirecurso/README.md

 "Antirecurso" initially began as an Android mobile app designed to help students studying for PRCMP (Princípios de Computação) exams.
 Over time, it has evolved into a comprehensive platform that caters to a broad range of academic subjects, accessible from any device with an internet connection.

-Whether using a computer, tablet, or mobile phone, "antirecurso" provides numerous exercises in the form of short quizzes, each with 10 random questions.
+Whether using a computer, tablet, or mobile phone, Antirecurso provides numerous exercises in the form of short quizzes, each with 10 random questions.
 Upon completion, users receive immediate feedback and their performance is tracked on a scoreboard.

-If you're a student seeking extra academic resources, check out "antirecurso" <a href="https://antirecurso.nei-isep.org" target="_blank">here</a>.
+If you're a student seeking extra academic resources, check out Antirecurso <a href="https://antirecurso.nei-isep.org" target="_blank">here</a>.
 It's a comprehensive tool for exam preparation.

 ## Usage Examples 🌐